Sotheby's biggest-ever London art sale comes as emerging-market buyers flock in

 LONDON Works by Picasso and Van Gogh helped the London arm of Sotheby's hit its highest-ever sales figure for a single auction, coming close to the overall London record set by rival Christie's a day earlier, as art sales boomed in the British capital.

-The Sotheby's (BID.N) sale late on Wednesday totalled 163 million pounds, and the auctioneer said on Thursday demand had come from both emerging markets such as Russia and longer-established markets in Europe and America.
+The Sotheby's sale late on Wednesday totaled 163 million pounds ($266 million), and the auctioneer said on Thursday demand had come from both emerging markets such as Russia and longer-established markets in Europe and America.

 "Our auctioneer, Henry Wyndham, was fielding bids from as many as five determined bidders on nearly every lot, coming from Russia, Asia, the Middle East, Latin America as well as the U.S. and Europe," said Helena Newman, the co-head of Sotheby's Impressionist and Modern Art department worldwide.